Submitty/submitty.github.io/_docs/developer/getting_started/project_ideas.md

    Our system for automated testing and grading of student work is very powerful, but the configuration process that instructors must navigate is complex and time-consuming.
-While we provide a number of examples, the number of choices for development of an autograding configuration is overwhelming.
+While we provide a number of illustrative examples, the development of a new autograding configuration is overwhelming -- even for an instructor with prior experience.
 The primary method for creating an autograding configuration is to prepare a `config.json` file (and any necessary additional files) and upload or store these files on the server file system.
 We have a prototype Web GUI interface we call the "Notebook Builder" but the current state of the feature is undocumented and functionality is limited.
 We would like to improve and expand this feature to facilitate instructor creation of basic and moderate complexity autograding configurations.

    [Assignment Autograding Configuration Instructions](/instructor/autograding/specification)
    [Notebook Assignment Configuration](/instructor/assignment_configuration/notebook)